-When discussing Italian American architects one can't help but think of Pietro Belluschi, the leader of the Modern Movement in architecture, but was instrumental in the design of more than a thousand buildings.
+When discussing Italian American architects one can’t help but think of Pietro Belluschi, the leader of the Modern Movement in architecture, who was instrumental in the design of more than a thousand buildings.

-Clever in his approach to structure as well as style, Belluschi was hailed as one of the leaders of Modern architecture.
-Belluschi was always looking to utilize new materials to improve his designs and buildings.
+Clever in his approach to structure as well as style, Belluschi was hailed as one of the leaders of modern architecture.
+Belluschi always favored the use of new materials to improve his designs and buildings.
 In 1972, Belluschi was awarded the prestigious American Institute of Architects Gold Medal and in 1991 the National Endowment for Arts conferred upon him the National Medal of Arts in commemoration of the work he produced duing his career.

-Mario Ciampi Responsible for Modern Day San Francisco
+Mario Ciampi: the man Responsible for Modern Day San Francisco

-Visitors to San Francisco who notice the modern buildings and public spaces dotting the area should know that it was an Italian American, Mario Ciampi, who is largely responsible for the changes.
+Visitors to San Francisco who notice the modern buildings and public spaces dotting the area should know Italian-American Mario Ciampi is the creative mind behind them.
 Ciampi is famous for his profound influence on the modernization of various buildings and public spaces within the city.

 Ciampi was born in San Francisco to a traditional Italian family that grew grapes for wine.
-Between 1930 and 1932, Ciampi studied architecture at Harvard University and then at the Ecole des Beaux-Arts in Paris.
-Ciampi founded his own firm in 1945 called M.J.C. and Associates.
+Between 1930 and 1932, Ciampi studied architecture at Harvard University and then at the École des Beaux-Arts in Paris.
+Ciampi founded his own firm, the M.J.C. and Associates, in 1945.

-Some of the best examples of Ciampi's work include the Westmoor High School in Daly City, California, and the University of Berkeley Art Museum, which is now known as Berkeley Art Museum and Pacific Film Archive.
+Some of the best examples of Ciampi’s work include the Westmoor High School in Daly City, California, and the University of Berkeley Art Museum, which is now known as Berkeley Art Museum and Pacific Film Archive.
 Ciampi also designed the Sonoma Elementary School, Newman Hall in Berkeley, Marjorie H. Tobias Elementary School in Daly City, California, and the Corpus Christi Catholic Church in San Francisco, California.
-Ciampi was also instrumental in designing Interstate Highway 280 located between San Jose and San Francisco in California.
+Ciampi was also instrumental in designing the Interstate Highway 280, located between San José and San Francisco, in California.